Te Kooti: Early life

 The song is dated 1766.
 The Pakerewhā were strangers with red or white skin and Arikirangi was a grandchild of Toiroa, still to be born.

 Te Kooti is understood to be his Christian baptismal name.

 Te Kooti was apparently a very troublesome boy to his father, who tried to kill him.
 In 1852, he became notorious as one of a group of young Māori causing trouble in the Gisborne district.
 He took on the role of a "social bandit", breaking into settlers' homes and stealing goods as part of a plunder party.
 He was sent to the Mission School at Whakatō, near Manutūkē.
 In 1846–1847 he was taught by Samuel Williams.
 Samuel and his uncle, William Williams "helped the boy to find a new world in the Bible".

 But his reputation was still suffering, also after contacts with the Reverend Thomas Samuel Grace, who was to replace William Williams for a few years (1850–1853).
-Local chiefs were asked by settlers to work with the local runanga (Māori council) to solve problems with Te Kooti but Te Kooti's men persisted in taking pigs, horses, cattle and alcohol, angering the runanga run by senior chiefs.
+Local chiefs were asked by settlers to work with the local rūnanga (Māori council) to solve problems with Te Kooti, but Te Kooti's men persisted in taking pigs, horses, cattle and alcohol, angering the rūnanga run by senior chiefs.
 As a result, Te Kooti's pā was attacked by Te Aitanga-a-Māhaki.
 Many prisoners were taken but Te Kooti escaped.

 He had to leave home and went to sea on different ships that traded along the coasts of the North Island.